aws/aws-pdk/docs/content/getting_started/index.md

 Run the following command to verify correct installation and print the version number of the AWS PDK.

 `pdk --version`

-!!!warning
-    The `pdk` command is a wrapper command which delegates to either a package manager or a projen command depending on the context.
-As such it may be possible that certain arguments may not operate as expected.

 ### Git